The New York Democratic Party is officially endorsing the NY cannabis legalization efforts in the state.

 “The New York State Democratic Committee supports the legalization of marijuana.
 Which should be regulated and taxed in a manner similar to alcohol,” reads a resolution adopted by delegates at the party’s convention on Wednesday, as reported in Marijuana Moment.

-Cannabis legalization “is an important social justice issue,” the measure says.
-“Millions of peaceful Americans have been arrested, imprisoned, fined, or otherwise needlessly criminalized and stigmatized, potentially for life, because of their use of marijuana.”
+NY Cannabis legalization “is an important social justice issue,” the measure says.
+“Millions of peaceful Americans have been arrested, imprisoned, fined, or otherwise needlessly criminalized and stigmatized, potentially for life.
+Because of their use of marijuana.”

-This comes just days after Mayor Bill de Blasio urged the New York City police to end marijuana arrests for public consumption.
+The New York cannabis news comes just after Mayor Bill de Blasio urged the New York City police to end marijuana arrests for public consumption.
 The NYC police already issue citations for possession but have continued to arrest public cannabis smokers.